Tenite: Production

 Tenite was used to manufacture a wide range of military equipment, including weaponry, medical devices, musical instruments, indicator lights, and other uses.

 Decay and preservation issues

 8mm Kodak home movie reel from the 1960s showing signs of Tenite decay (as a white powdery exudate).

+Pair of car armrests from 1952 showing significant decay.

 Among the various uses for Tenite plastic included film reels for Kodak home movie stock.
 Film preservationists encounter decaying Tenite home movie reels producing areas of a white powdery exudate.
-Superficially resembling mold, the powder from Tenite decay is considered hazardous and proper gear such as nitrile gloves are recommended for handling.
-Some film preservationists have claimed that working with this decaying plastic has caused "problems with their eyes, nose, throat and lungs despite taking appropriate handling precautions."
+Superficially resembling mold, the powder from Tenite decay is considered hazardous and proper gear, such as nitrile gloves, is recommended for handling.
+Some film preservationists have claimed that working with this decaying plastic has caused "problems with their eyes, nose, throat and lungs despite taking appropriate handling precautions".

-In order to prevent decay and prolong the life of Tenite materials, the US National Park Service recommends such items be stored with a "stable temperature below 68°F; stable RH between 30%-40%.
+In order to prevent decay and prolong the life of Tenite materials, the US National Park Service recommends such items be stored with a "stable temperature below 68°F (20 °C); stable RH between 30%-40%.
 Well ventilate, segregate; use gas adsorbents if stored in closed container."

+The crystals may be removed using a medium grade of steel wool without damage to the underlying plastic, aside from very light scratching.